Response

 'complete' => function($result, $response) use ($connection) {

-// Check for errors when the response ends
+// Check for errors when response completes

 if (isset($result['error'])) {